return42/sphkerneldoc/linux_src_doc/drivers/ata/libata-scsi_c.rst

 Description
 -----------

-@sdev is about to be destroyed for hot/warm unplugging.
+     \ ``sdev``\  is about to be destroyed for hot/warm unplugging.
 If this unplugging was initiated by libata as indicated by NULL dev->sdev, this function doesn't have to do anything.
      Otherwise, SCSI layer initiated warm-unplug is in progress.
      Clear dev->sdev, schedule the device for ATA detach and invoke EH.

 .. _`ata_scsi_slave_destroy.locking`:

 LOCKING
 -------

      Defined by SCSI layer.
 We don't really care.

 .. _`__ata_change_queue_depth`: